cnizzardini/cakephp-docker/.docker/README.md

 # &#128011; Docker

 It's expected that you will use your own Dockerfile for production.
-All docker-related configurations are stored in this directory.
-See [docker-compose.yml](docker-compose.yml) and [Dockerfile](Dockerfile).

 ## NGINX